-Gifft Hill School follows a technology model wherein each student in grades K-12 has access to a school-owned device that includes developmentally appropriate learning apps.
-In grades K-4, devices are used to supplement or reinforce but not drive regular instruction in learning centers.
-In grades 5-12 devices are considered primary learning tools to support creation, collaboration, communication, and organization across disciplines.
+Gifft Hill School follows a one-to-one technology model wherein each student in grades K-12 has access to a school-owned device that includes developmentally appropriate learning apps.
+In primary and intermediate grades, devices are used to supplement or reinforce regular instruction in learning centers.
+In grades 6-12 devices are considered primary learning tools to support creation, collaboration, communication, and organization across disciplines.
 Students in grades 6-12 will receive an email address hosted by GHS.
 Students are responsible for the care and safekeeping of all equipment, materials, textbooks, and electronic devices.
 The cost to replace lost, stolen, or damaged school equipment will be billed to each student's account.